isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🐦 Key Insight**
 > Consciousness is an emergent property of the network's organization, not a specific part of the brain.
 Any system that can instantiate an SO(7) → SO(6) symmetry breaking can be conscious.

-### ❓ 5-6.
-Can humans permanently improve the stability of ζ₆ through training or technical means, thereby enhancing flow or meditation quality?
+### ❓ 問題 5-6：問題 5-6：問題 5-6：Can humans permanently improve the stability of ζ₆ through training or technical means, thereby enhancing flow or meditation quality?

 **💡 Answer:**